What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

 Why should you have an ISMS?

-- Align all your employees in the same direction â as with any management system, an ISMS provides a clear framework that everyone in the organisation can follow.
+- Align all your employees in the same direction â As with any management system, an ISMS provides a clear framework that everyone in the organisation can follow.
 It will increase employee awareness of security risks across the board, not just in IT.
-Information security becomes part of everyoneâs day-to-day ways of working;
+Information security becomes part of everyoneâs day-to-day way of working.

 What is the ISO 27001 standard and how does it relate to an ISMS?